Maximum adoption of Artificial Intelligence in Costa Rica would triple the country’s productivity in 10 years

 The Microsoft-commissioned study determined that three sectors would experience the highest demand for skilled workers resulting from Costa Rica’s maximum adoption of Artificial Intelligence.
 The sectors include business services, with 490,000 new jobs (a 160% increase); manufacturing (20,000 additional jobs for a 53% increase) and construction (with 10,000 additional jobs for a 29% increase).

 More time, fewer repetitive tasks

 If, for instance, the use of Artificial Intelligence in Costa Rica saves 30% of worker’s time, this does not mean that he or she will join the ranks of the unemployed.
-To the contrary, companies will take this opportunity to assign such workers new and more productive tasks which improves an employee’s quality of work life.
+On the contrary, companies will take this opportunity to assign such workers to new and more productive tasks.
+This improves the employee’s quality of work life.
 More productivity could be achieved in less time.
 Today, Cost Rican workers labor 26% more hours than those in the United States.

 It follows that the country is currently in a position of relative weakness to accelerate the adoption of AI and to meet the needs of human capital.
-This situation opens up a great opportunity for more men and women to develop STEM careers; those in the areas of science, technology, engineering and mathematics.
+This situation opens up a great opportunity for more men and women to develop STEM careers.
+These are in the areas of science, technology, engineering, and mathematics.

-When it comes to the adoption of Artificial Intelligence in Costa Rica, the country is the best positioned in the region in its ability to make the benefits of such technologies equitable for the whole society, when compared to the rest of Latin America.
+When it comes to the adoption of Artificial Intelligence in Costa Rica, the country is the best positioned in the region in its ability to make the benefits of such technologies equitable for the whole society.

 Please use this form to contact us and we will respond as soon as possible: